Seth MacFarlane: A Million Ways to Die in the West

 MacFarlane co-wrote and starred in his second film, A Million Ways to Die in the West.
-Alec Sulkin and Wellesley Wild were also co-writers for the film.
-The film follows a cowardly sheep farmer (MacFarlane) who loses a gunfight and sees his girlfriend leave him for another man.
+Alec Sulkin and Wellesley Wild were co-writers for the film.
+It follows a cowardly sheep farmer (MacFarlane) who loses a gunfight and sees his girlfriend leave him for another man.
 When a mysterious woman rides into town, she helps him find his courage.
 But when her outlaw husband arrives seeking revenge, the farmer must put his newfound courage to the test.
-The film was met with mixed to negative reviews from critics.
+The film was met with mixed reviews from critics.

 On January 27, 2014, MacFarlane announced that he wrote a companion novel based on the film's script, which was released on March 4, 2014.
-An audio-book version was also made available, narrated by Jonathan Frakes.
+An audio-book version was made available, narrated by Jonathan Frakes.
 MacFarlane wrote the book on weekends during shooting for the film, partially due to boredom.